 Who is Elise Christie and what time is she competing in the Winter Olympics 2018?

-Meet Team GB's star blade runner – and find out when you can watch her live on the BBC and Eurosport
+Team GB's star blade runner suffered heartbreak in the women's 500m final – but she still has two more chances at a medal.
+Find out when you can watch her live on the BBC and Eurosport

 Team GB Winter Olympic 2018 athletes: Elise Christie